Register Now

 Course Information

-2023 Neurology Update – A Comprehensive Review for the Clinician
+2025 Neurology Update: A Comprehensive Review for the Clinician

-Welcome to the 14th Annual Cleveland Clinic Neurology Update.
+Welcome to the 16th Annual Cleveland Clinic Neurology Update.
 On behalf of the Neurological Institute at the Cleveland Clinic we would like to welcome you to our annual course and hope you find it valuable in your continuing care of patients with neurological disease.
-We are excited to bring you our second hybrid meeting that is a clinically focused review course with updated information on a broad range of neurological conditions.
+We are excited to bring you our fourth hybrid meeting that is a clinically focused review course with updated information on a broad range of neurological conditions.
 We have incorporated smaller group breakout sessions for a more connected interaction and experience.
-The three breakouts will focus on neuro- ophthalmology, multiple sclerosis and PD/movement disorders.
+The case-based breakouts will focus on stroke, dementia, neuro intensive care unit (Neuro ICU), neuromuscular/ electromyography (EMG), electroencephalography (EEG) and movement disorders.
 All course participants will have a chance to attend each session.

-This year we will discuss diagnosis and management of ATTR Amyloidosis, auto- immune encephalitis, and myasthenia gravis.
-We will continue to include presentations on stroke updates, epilepsy (ASMs), migraine/headache, dementia, and neuroradiology (brain and spine).
-The course will also address neuro-oncology, women’s neurology, shunt valves, and vestibular schwannoma.
+This year we will address artificial intelligence (AI), sleep disorders, autonomic testing and hospital neurology.
+We will continue to include presentations on stroke updates, epilepsy, multiple sclerosis and headache.
 Our interactive course will allow time for Q&A after each lecture and we will encourage active participation using the audience response/polling system to incorporate a self-assessment where you will see how your answer choices compare to your peers.

 The course will also continue to offer CME Self-Assessment credits approved by the American Board of Psychiatry and Neurology for Maintenance of Certification mandated by ABMS.